liferay/liferay-frontend-projects/maintenance/projects/js-themes-toolkit-v9-x/CONTRIBUTING.md

 git add -A
-git commit -m "chore: prepare $VERSION release" git tag liferay-js-themes-toolkit/v$VERSION -m liferay-js-themes-toolkit/v$VERSION git push upstream 9.x --follow-tags
+git commit -m "chore: prepare $VERSION release" git tag liferay-js-themes-toolkit/v$VERSION -m liferay-js-themes-toolkit/v$VERSION git push upstream master --follow-tags
 ```

 ### 5. Update the release notes

-Go to [liferay-js-themes-toolkit/release](https://github.com/liferay/liferay-js-themes-toolkit/releases) and add a copy of the relevant section from the CHANGELOG.md.
+Go to [the releases page](https://github.com/liferay/liferay-frontend-projects/releases) and add a copy of the relevant section from the CHANGELOG.md.

 ### 6. Do the NPM publish